HOME

 My baby is 6 months old, can I still receive a visit?

 No. Durham Connects is able to visit parents of newborns between the ages of 2 weeks and 12 weeks.
+Some exceptions can be made for babies hospitalized for longer period of time after birth.

 What credentials and experience do Durham Connects nurses have?

 All Durham Connects nurses are Registered Nurses (RN).
 Some hold BSNs and others hold MSN or MPH degrees.
 All nurses have several years clinical and/or community health experience.
+Get to know our nurses reading thier profiles here.

 Who funds Durham Connects?